ScottSucksAtProgramming/EMScribe/docs/installation.md

 ### Starting Ollama

-Refer to Ollama's documentation to start the server locally.
+Refer to [Ollama's documentation](https://github.com/ollama/ollama) to start the server locally.
 Ensure it is running and accessible before proceeding.

 ## Directory Structure

-Here is an overview of the EMScribe 2.0 directory structure after installation:
+Here is an overview of the EMScribe directory structure after installation:

 ```plaintext
 .